percona/mongo_terraform_ansible/README.md

-# Deploy hardware for MongoDB clusters using Terraform in Google Cloud
+# Deploy hardware for MongoDB clusters using Terraform

 ## Pre-requisites

-1. Install Google Cloud SDK https://cloud.google.com/sdk/docs/install#linux
-2. Authenticate your shell session with your Google account credentials
+1. Clone this repository on your machine and `cd` to it

     ```
-    gcloud auth application-default login
+    cd mongo_terraform_ansible
     ```

-3. Upload your SSH key to Google Cloud platform

-    Login to [Google Cloud console](console.cloud.google.com), go to `Compute Engine` -> `Metadata`.
-Select the SSH keys tab and click the `Edit` button.
-Upload your public SSH key and write down the associated username.
-This user and key will be used to login to the instances created.

-4. Clone this repository on your machine and `cd` to it
+2. Go to your desired target platform e.g.

     ```
-    cd mongo_terraform_ansible
+    cd gcp
     ```

-5. Initialize Terraform
+2. Initialize Terraform

     ```
     terraform init